Ezequiel-Menneck/Ezequiel-Menneck/README.md

 ### I'm ☂️...

-- working with Java, Spring, Angular and another techs in Igaming industry
+- working with Java, Spring, Vue, AWS and another techs in Healthcare and Fintech industry
 - currently learning more deep Java, Spring Boot, Typescript, React, Go, PostgreSQL, Docker, Kubernets, AWS
+- in love with OCaml

 ***